rien333/numbersense-vae/thesis/README.md

     functionally inspired by the visual cortex of animals (specifically cats, see LeCun and Bengio 1995).
-CNNs mimicking aspects of the animal visual cortex thus make them an excellent candidate for modeling automatic neural coding by means of specific numerosity percepts.
+CNNs mimicking aspects of the animal visual cortex thus make them an excellent candidate for modeling automatic neural coding by means of numerosity percepts.

-2. The directness of visual number sense leads us to conclude that no interposition of external process is required for numerosity perception, at least no other low-level sensory neural processes.
+2. The directness of visual number entails that no interposition of external processes is required for numerosity perception, at least no other than lower-level sensory neural processes.
 More appropriately, the sudden character of visual number sense could be explained by it omitting higher cognitive processes, such as conscious representations (Dehaene 2011 indeed points to types of visual number sense being preattentive) or symbolic processing (visual numerosity is completely non-verbal, Nieder 2016).
-Moreover, the existence of visual sense of number in human newborns (Lakoff and Núñez 2000), animals (Davis and Pérusse 1988) and cultures without exact counting systems (Dehaene 2011, p261; Franka et al. 2008) further strengthens the idea that specific kinds of sense of number do not require much mediation and can purely function as an interplay between perceptual capabilities and their neural encodings, given the aforementioned groups lack of facilities for abstract reasoning about number (see Everett 2005, 626; Lakoff and Núñez 2000, chap.
-3, for a discussion on how cultural facilitaties such as precise symbols and linguistic practices can facilitate the existence of discrete number in humans).
-Indeed, Harvey et al. (2013) show that earlier mentioned neural populations did not display their characteristic response profile when confronted with Arabic numerals (i.e. symbolic representations of number), these populations thus showing the ability to function seperately from higer-order representational facilities.
-Visual number sense being a immediate and purely perceptual process, implies that our model should not apply external computational techniques often used in computer vision research on numerical determination task such as counting-by-detection (which requires both arithmetic and iterative attention to all objects in the group) or segmenting techniques (e.g. Chattopadhyay et al. 2016).
-Instead, it should purely be implemented as model of something like the cognitive perceptual system recieving sensory input.
+    Furthermore, the existence of visual sense of number in human newborns (Lakoff and Núñez 2000), animals (Davis and Pérusse 1988) and cultures without exact counting systems (Dehaene 2011, p261;
+    Franka et al. 2008) further strengthens the idea that specific kinds of sense of number do not require much mediation and can purely function as an interplay between perceptual capabilities and neural encoding schemes, given the aforementioned groups lack of facilities for abstract reasoning about number (see Everett 2005, 626; Lakoff and Núñez 2000, chap.
+3, for a discussion on how cultural facilitaties such as fixed symbols and linguistic practices can facilitate the existence of discrete number in humans).
+Indeed, Harvey et al. (2013) show that earlier mentioned neural populations did not display their characteristic response profile when confronted with Arabic numerals, that is, symbolic representations of number.
+These populations thus show the ability to function seperately from higer-order representational facilities.
+Visual
+    number sense being a immediate and purely perceptual process implies that our model should not apply external computational techniques often used in computer vision research on numerical determination task such as counting-by-detection (which requires both arithmetic and iterative attention to all objects in the group) or segmenting techniques (e.g. Chattopadhyay et al. 2016).
+Instead, we want to our model to operate in an autonomous and purely sensory fashion.

 3. Relatedly, visual sense of number is an emergent property of neurons embedded in generative hierarchical learning models, either